Over 25 Ways to use Leftover Asparagus

 Layer leftover asparagus (reheat first) into your Hot Brown Sandwich instead of tomato for an updated take on this lovely dish.

 Asparagus makes a fantastic cream soup.
 If you regularly have leftover asparagus, save it in the freezer and keep adding to it until you have enough for soup.
 If you have just a bit, combine it with another vegetable.
-Broccoli, for instance, goes well with asparagus.
+Broccoli, for instance, goes well with asparagus and so do peas.

 Some people like the idea of Pesto but find the flavor overwhelming.
 If you love asparagus, you’re going to love this recipe for Asparagus Pesto from Simply Recipes.
 Use on bruschetta or add to a pasta.

 Since you’ll precook for pickles, try your leftover asparagus in a recipe.
 This is best with a firmer, less well cooked asparagus.
-Here’s my easy Refrigerator Pickled Asparagus.
+Here’s my easy Refrigerator Pickled Asparagus (pictured above).
 Serve as an appetizer or with sandwiches – or as a part of a Bloody Mary Bar.

 25. see what bon appetit does: